Animal behaviour: Stimulus and local enhancement

-There are various ways animals can learn using observational learning but without the process of imitation.
-One of these is stimulus enhancement in which individuals become interested in an object as the result of observing others interacting with the object.
+Animals can learn using observational learning but without the process of imitation.
+One way is stimulus enhancement in which individuals become interested in an object as the result of observing others interacting with the object.
 Increased interest in an object can result in object manipulation which allows for new object-related behaviours by trial-and-error learning.
 Haggerty (1909) devised an experiment in which a monkey climbed up the side of a cage, placed its arm into a wooden chute, and pulled a rope in the chute to release food.
 Another monkey was provided an opportunity to obtain the food after watching a monkey go through this process on four occasions.
 The monkey performed a different method and finally succeeded after trial-and-error.
-Another example familiar to some cat and dog owners is the ability of their animals to open doors.
-The action of humans operating the handle to open the door results in the animals becoming interested in the handle and then by trial-and-error, they learn to operate the handle and open the door.

 In local enhancement, a demonstrator attracts an observer's attention to a particular location.
 Local enhancement has been observed to transmit foraging information among birds, rats and pigs.
 The stingless bee (Trigona corvina) uses local enhancement to locate other members of their colony and food resources.

 Social transmission

 A well-documented example of social transmission of a behaviour occurred in a group of macaques on Hachijojima Island, Japan.
 The macaques lived in the inland forest until the 1960s, when a group of researchers started giving them potatoes on the beach: soon, they started venturing onto the beach, picking the potatoes from the sand, and cleaning and eating them.
 About one year later, an individual was observed bringing a potato to the sea, putting it into the water with one hand, and cleaning it with the other.
-This behaviour was soon expressed by the individuals living in contact with her; when they gave birth, this behaviour was also expressed by their young - a form of social transmission.
+This behaviour was soon expressed by the individuals living in contact with her; when they gave birth, this behaviour was also expressed by their young—a form of social transmission.